lezhnev74/lessthan12ms.com/texts/20200221-maintainbale-web-1-complexity/compexity.md

 future texts.

 ## Follow-up Questions
-- Why clients force us to push new software as fast as possible?
+- Why clients force us to deliver new software as fast as possible?
 - Why understanding an existing system takes more and more effort through time?
-- What is a quick solution in software development, what are cons and pros or applying them?
+- What is a quick solution in software development, what are cons and pros of applying them?
 - What design approach can help us to limit complexity of a system?